 Cologne's Old Town, often called Altstadt, is a district that includes narrow medieval houses between the Hohenzollern Bridge and the Severins Bridge that was once the trading center of the city.
 Where craftsmen and merchants, since approximately the 10th Century, displayed and offered their wares, has now become the entertainment quarter.
 Today the former market squares are still busy, especially the Alter Markt.
 At Heumarkt, archaeologists display finds which tell the story of life in the town in years gone by, while the Alter Markt is a traditional meeting-place during festivals, markets and the opening of Karneval.

-Designed by Oswald Mathias Ungers and opened in 2001, the neo-cubist Wallraf-Richartz-Museum is the perfect backdrop for this breathtaking exhibition of post-15th Century European art.
+Designed by Oswald Mathias Ungers and opened in 2001, the neo-cubist Wallraf-Richartz-Museum is the perfect backdrop for exhibitions of post-15th Century European art.
 You'll find a stunning collection of Medieval works as well as neo-impressionist and impressionist art.
 Visit the second floor to see the Print Room which holds priceless drawings, including sketches by Leonardo da Vinci.
 There is also an onsite shop and cafe.
-This museum is a must for all art lovers.
+This museum is a must-visit for all art lovers.

 Steeped in legend, countless songs and stories have been written about the picturesque Rhine River.
 The inhabitants of Cologne may not have found the Nibelungen gold, which was said to shimmer at the bottom of the Rhine, but the river has still provided the city with economic influence.
 Cologne has been a river-port ever since the Romans founded their city of Colonia on the bank of the Rhine.
 Nowadays, more than ten million tons of goods are turned over in the docks each year.